Wealth Management Services

 The fees received by AIS are calculated based on the combined values of all managed accounts.
 An example of our current fee schedule is provided below.
 Our comprehensive asset management service is called Professional Asset Management (PAM) and example fees can be seen below.
-Our complete standard fee schedule is provided in AIS’ Disclosure Document or on our SEC filing (ADV Part 2A).
+Our complete standard fee schedule is provided in AIS’s Disclosure Document.

 Mutual Fund Expenses

 We primarily use mutual funds and ETFs for most client portfolios.
 AIS receives no compensation from any fund provider, either directly or indirectly.
 We have no incentive to offer funds with “sales loads” or 12b-1 fees; in fact, we actively seek to avoid such funds.
 We typically use funds that range in cost from 0.05% to 0.60%.
 Most clients incur average fund expenses of about 0.30%.
 Clients should refer to the particular fund’s prospectus for specific fees and other charges imposed by the fund.

 We have no incentive to trade other than to keep your holdings in line with our recommendations and any reasonable client-imposed restrictions.
 Aside from the initial transactions necessary to establish your AIS portfolio(s), trading is typically limited to occasional rebalancing which should therefore have a relatively limited impact on total returns.
 Charles Schwab and TD Ameritrade provide the following trade commission schedules for households meeting certain account requirements*.

 Q: Is now a good time to invest?